 A depression formed in the rock bed ahead.
 From it, arose sounds of childish laughter, of innocence at play.
-Neither of the two practiced pilgrims lowered their guard.
+Neither of the two practised pilgrims lowered their guard.
 Insidious evil wore many guises throughout the worlds.

 What do you think?